jankampherbeek/EnigmaSuite/MyDocu/Dev manual/Developers documentation Enigma Research - kopie.md

 ## Enigma Research - introduction

-Enigma Suite is a software suite,written in C#.
+Enigma Suite is a software suite, written in C#.
 The program is free, and open source.
 This document provides some information for interested programmers.
 In future releases, I hope to augment this document.

 Please read the User Manual for information about the functionality of Enigma Research.

+I want to thank Gökhan Yu for convincing me to use C# It was the right choice for building a Windows based astrology application.
+Gökhan also provided valuable insights into the technicalities of C# and .Net.